diskuv/dkml-ghmirror/contributors/doc/CommandReference.rst

    Example: ``C:\DiskuvOCaml\BuildTools``

 Configuration File ``vsstudio.msvs_preference.txt``
-   This file is located using the same directory search as ``dkmlvars.sexp``.
+   This file is located using the same directory search as ``dkmlvars-v2.sexp``.
    It only needs to be present when Visual Studio has been detected, and is set automatically by the Windows Diskuv OCaml installer.